codefresh-io/docs.codefresh.io/_docs/products/promotion-flow-triggers.md

 | **Values**           | `wip` `do-not-deploy` `experimental`  |

-The Production-exclusion flow is triggered _only_ when the commit message does not contain `wip`, `experimental`, or `do-not-deploy`.
-This ensures that changes labeled with these terms are excluded from being promoted to production, preventing unfinished or unstable features from being deployed.
+The Production-exclusion flow triggers _only_ when the commit message does not contain terms like `wip`, `experimental`, or `do-not-deploy`, ensuring that unfinished or unstable features are excluded from being deployed to production.

 ### Rollback Promotion Flow

-The Rollback flow is designed to rollback changes when an issue is detected in production.
+The Rollback flow is designed to revert changes when issue are detected in production.